 Leon Rubin is an international Theatre Director, Theatre Management Consultant, Professor, Writer and Director of the famous East 15 Acting School in the UK.
 This website is an introduction to his work, present and past.

 Leon is former Artistic Director of

 three major UK theatres: Bristol Old Vic, Lyric Theatre, Belfast and the Watford Palace Theatre.
 He began his career as assistant director at the Royal Shakespeare Company, after studying at universities in the UK and Canada.
 In addition to assisting a number of distinguished UK directors, Trevor Nunn and Terry Hands among others, he was Assistant Director on the multiple award-winning production of Nicholas Nickleby in London and New York.
 He also wrote a popular book about the making of the production: The Nicholas Nickleby Story.
-He is also former Head of Drama at Middlesex University, London, former Associate at the Abbey Theatre, Dublin and is at present Director of East 15 Acting School, part of the University of Essex, UK.
+He is also former Head of Drama at Middlesex University, London, former Associate at the Abbey Theatre, Dublin and is at former Director of East 15 Acting School, part of the University of Essex, UK.

 In addition to these roles,

 he has directed plays for numerous key theatre companies around the world, working with local actors in various languages.
 He has also conducted Masterclasses, workshops and seminars at theatre companies, conservatoires and universities across worldwide.
 His work has been in the UK, USA, Canada, Scotland, Ireland, Holland, France, China, Spain, Russia, Chile, Japan, Thailand, Singapore, Taiwan, Hong Kong, Philippines, Indonesia and Greece.
 At Middlesex University he created and ran a pioneering MA/MFA in International Theatre Directing that drew student directors from over 20 different countries; when he moved to East 15 the programmes travelled with him and are now running there: essex.ac.uk